How to Implement AppLocker Using Intune

 • Click on OK.

-• Type secpol.msc and Press Enter
+• Type secpol.msc and press Enter to open the local security policy console.

-• Expand Application Control Policies
+• Expand Application Control Policies and then expand AppLocker.

 Add Applocker default rules